Profsain/alx-system_engineering-devops/0x01-shell_permissions/README.md

 touch : To create an empty file in the current working directory

 chmod : to change file or directory permission to r=read, w=write, x=execute.

+chmod 744 : Add execute permission to the owner of the file

+chmod 754 : Add execute permission to the group owner

+chmod 751 : Add execute permission to the owner, group owner and others